MBunko/Project2/README.md

 ![TB1][TB1]

-The sections above are fairly self explanatory.
+The sections above are fairly self explanatory with requirements being the MVP for the project.
 The only thing in the not done section was using nexus as a repository for my docker images and docker hub was used instead for its ease of use.
 While nexus is more secure than docker hub this project is open source so people are free to downlaod my images and docker hub does still protect from people pushing their own changes up without my login information.

 ### Expanded user stories

 Here is a table of the user stories above.
-The user stories exist so that I don't lose focus of why tasks on the board need to be done so that if there are any issues I can use the user stories for my work around:
+The user stories are the users wants for the application and they exist so that I don't lose focus of why tasks on the board need to be done so that if there are any issues I can use the user stories for my work around:

 |As a…|I want to…|	So that I can…|Priority|
 |---|---|---|---|